Edmilson Rodrigues

-Edmilson Rodrigues (born May 26, 1957) is a Brazilian politician who served as mayor of Belém, Federal Deputy and State Deputy for the State of Pará.
-He is a member of the Socialism and Freedom Party (PSOL), previously having been a member of the Workers' Party (PT).
+Edmilson Brito Rodrigues (born 26 May 1957) is a Brazilian politician who served as mayor of Belém, Federal Deputy and State Deputy for the State of Pará.
+He is a member of the Socialism and Liberty Party (PSOL), previously having been a member of the Workers' Party (PT).

 Political career

-From 1997 to 2005, he served as mayor of Belém.
+From 1997 to 2005, Rodrigues served as mayor of Belém.

-Rodrigues voted against of the impeachment process against then-president Dilma Rousseff.
+As a Federal Deputy, first elected in 2015, Rodrigues did not support the impeachment process against then-president Dilma Rousseff.

 He returned to municipal politics in the 2020 Brazilian municipal elections, presenting himself once again as a candidate for mayor of Belém.
 With around 52% of the votes, he was elected to the position.